nikolasburk/gh-discussions-community-engagement/README.md

 # Community Engagement Rate in GitHub Discussions

+> **Note**: This is a proof-of-concept that calculates the rate based in incoming discussions.
+At the moment, it statically fetches the last `MAX_DISCUSSION` discussions from the API and calculates the community engagement rate for these.
+There is no way yet to calculate the community engagement rate for all Discussions since a given date.

 This script calculates the community engagement rate for GitHub Discussions according to two different approaches.

 ## Option A: Count at most one community member per Discussion